Tech

 June 21, 2013

-Previous versions allowed calls from one trunk to be routed through another for cost-effective call termination, commonly used by international offices.
+Previous versions of the PBX allowed calls from one trunk to be routed through another for cost-effective call termination - this was commonly used by international offices.
 Now, the new inter-office trunk feature enhances this by assigning a dial plan directly to the trunk, offering greater flexibility in caller ID presentation.
 This allows businesses to optimize call routing without linking to specific extensions.
-While prepaid accounts aren’t supported, the feature enables broader applications, such as acting as a session border controller, handling LAN-WAN traffic, and translating calls between IPv4 and IPv6.
-Available from version 5.0.10i, this expands the PBX’s role in networked environments
+While prepaid accounts aren’t supported, the feature enables broader applications, such as acting as a session border controller (SBC), handling LAN-WAN traffic, and translating calls between IPv4 and IPv6.
+Available from version 5.0.10i, this expands the role of the PBX in networked environments.

-In previous versions, there was already a settings called “Assume that the call comes from extension so-and-so”.
-This was a trick to make it possible that a call coming in on one trunk ends up on another trunk for outbound call termination.
+In previous versions of the PBX, there was already a setting, “assume the call comes from extension so-and-so”.
+This was a trick to make it possible for a call coming in on one trunk to end up on another trunk for outbound call termination.

 We have now taken this to the next level by adding an “inter-office” trunk feature.
 Instead of using the dial plan of an extension, the trunk uses a dial plan directly.
-It also provides more flexibility in presenting the caller-ID.
-The presented caller-ID does not have to be linked to an extension.
-Of course this depends on the carrier’s ability and willingness to present caller-ID that are not within the PBX address range.
+It also provides more flexibility in presenting the caller-ID: the presented caller-ID does not have to be linked to an extension.
+Of course this depends on the carrier’s ability and willingness to present caller-ID that aren't within the PBX address range.

-Because extensions are not charged any more, the interoffice trunk feature does not support prepaid accounts.
-However our feeling is that the practical relevance for this is relatively low anyway.
+Because extensions aren't charged any more, the interoffice trunk feature doesn't support prepaid accounts.
+Our feeling, however, is the practical relevance for this is relatively low anyway.

-The term “office” goes beyond the example which I have made before.
-Technically the PBX identified inbound traffic attached to a trunk, no matter if the call comes from the same organization or from another source.
+The term “office” goes beyond the example which I have made previously.
+Technically the PBX identified inbound traffic attached to a trunk, no matter if the call came from the same organization or from another source.
 This way, the PBX is able to perform general call routing functions and act as a general-purpose session border controller.
-Especially because the PBX is able to operate one multiple network interfaces, it can be used to translate traffic between LAN and WAN.
-Other scenarios like translating calls between IPv4 and IPv6 or just transcoding codecs is also possible.
+Especially since the PBX is able to operate on multiple network interfaces, it can be used to translate traffic between LAN and WAN.
+Other scenarios, like translating calls between IPv4 and IPv6, or just transcoding codecs, are now also possible.
 Time will tell what customers want to see.

-The inter-office trunk feature will be available in version from version 5.0.10i onwards.
+The inter-office trunk feature will be available from version 5.0.10i onwards.

 Latest Articles